-Abby is an independent Jewish educator with over 20 years of experience.
-She helps her students expand their knowledge of all things Jewish while deepening their connection to Jewish text, history, and practice in ways that are uniquely meaningful for each of them.
+Abby is an independent Jewish educator and lifecycle officiant with over 20 years of experience in Jewish education.
+Abby, along with her growing team of educators, works with curious learners of all ages and stages to help them expand their knowledge of all things Jewish while deepening their connection to Jewish text, history, and practice in ways that are uniquely meaningful for each of them.
+A key component of Abby’s work includes officiating at lifecycle events, such as b-mitzvah and weddings, that are crafted to meaningfully reflect each individual’s unique approach to Judaism and Jewish heritage.

-Another component of Abby’s work is creating and teaching individualized curricula for Jewish communal professionals who wish to deepen their knowledge of Jewish content and the Jewish experience in connection to their growth as Jewish communal leaders.
-Abby serves as a Jewish Journey Coach for the Schusterman Fellowship leadership program and a Judaic coach for the Wexner Field Fellowship.
-She also officiates at b’nei mitzvah and weddings, and is a volunteer mikveh guide for ImmerseNYC.
+Abby is particularly passionate about facilitating unique, text-based Jewish learning experiences for adults.
+As part of that work, Abby creates and teaches individualized curricula for Jewish communal professionals who wish to deepen their knowledge of Jewish content and the Jewish experience, in connection to their growth as Jewish communal leaders.
+Abby serves as a Jewish Journey Coach for the Schusterman Fellowship Leadership Program and a Judaic Coach for the Wexner Field Fellowship.